You’re putting in the work, training for hours, days on end, but not seeing any improvement in your speed.

 Here’s the Best Way to Avoid Speed Training Mistakes

 The easiest way to improve your speed and avoid training mistakes is to see a sports performance expert.

-Our sports performance trainers at BIM Fitness & Performance in Fort Myers, Florida, are NSCA certified – a level of certification that goes above and beyond what most sports performance trainers have.
+Our sports performance trainers at Back In Motion Fitness & Performance in Fort Myers, Florida, are NSCA certified – a level of certification that goes above and beyond what most sports performance trainers have.

 Our skilled sports performance training team will make sure you don’t make any mistakes in your training.
 You will learn invaluable training skills that will have you reaching higher speeds and goals in no time!
 Click here to learn more about our speed training program in Fort Myers, FL.